Maryland Law Review Print Edition

 When reviewing each piece, the MLR Executive Committee will not have access to CVs or cover letters, and any identifying information within the manuscript will be redacted.
 The Executive Committee will then cast preliminary votes in a blind fashion.
 Only the manuscript editor who prescreened the submission will have knowledge of the author’s identity.
 Prior to the final Executive Committee vote, authors’ identifying information may be disclosed to the Executive Committee.

 We ask that authors submit their manuscripts without identifying information.
 Please note that if your piece includes citations referring to other works you authored but which do not identify that they are citations to your own work, you do not need to redact your name from them.
-If you have any questions about the submission process, please do not hesitate to email us at MDLR01@law.maryland.edu.
+If you have any questions about the submission process, please do not hesitate to email us at MDLR01@law.umaryland.edu.
 We look forward to reviewing your submission.
+The Maryland Law Review accepts submissions from academics, judges, and practitioners.
+Regarding student submissions, the REVIEW only accepts those written internally by our staff editors.

 Maryland Law Review Online, formerly known as Endnotes, is the Maryland Law Review’s online companion.
 Established in 2008, it is intended to quickly disseminate a variety of content, including commentary on important court decisions, contemporary legal and policy issues, and legislative developments.
 Maryland Law Review Online expands the scope of the journal’s print publication and features response articles, book reviews, practical insights, student pieces, essays, and unique and accessible law review articles.
+Unlike Maryland Law Review, the online companion accepts student submissions from other schools and from University of Maryland law students who are not staff editors.

 Maryland Law Review Online publishes pieces on a rolling basis and undergoes an expedited publication schedule.
 All pieces are edited by the Maryland Law Review staff.
 Maryland Law Review Online publishes articles that are 15,000 words or less (including footnotes), but longer pieces may be considered in appropriate cases.